Umrao Jaan (New) - Music Review

 Muzzafar Ali took pains to shoot in Lucknow’s original locations, showed orginal Lucknawi architecture.
 Even the shooting at villages was original.
 This gonna be a half baked version!

-3. Mehak Says:
+3. Mehak says:

 Even I have read all sorts of reviews right after the music was out….& today the Hindu MetroPlus has a similar nonsensical reivew on the music….